Giant pandas around the world: Scotland

-In their new habitats, each panda has a climbing frame that will enable them to see each other over the tops of their enclosures.
-The design of the habitat is to resemble their natural habitat in the wild.
-They have caves to sleep in and rocks where they can lie.
+In their new habitats, each panda had a climbing frame that enabled them to see each other over the tops of their enclosures.
+The design of the habitat resembled their natural habitat in the wild.
+They had caves to sleep in and rocks where they laid.
+In December 2023, the Pandas returned to China after 12 years.

 Austria

 The former elephant enclosure became the Panda House at the Tiergarten Schönbrunn Zoo with well-structured grounds (1015 m2) adapted.
 These pandas are also fed a nutritious diet, and provided with proactive medical care and a dedicated nurse team—one of the most important aspects of the panda attitude.
 Air-conditioning and a fog machine were installed in their habitat to keep the pandas safe and happy on hot summer days.

 Finland

-Finnish Ähtäri Zoo also hosts two giant pandas named Lumi (F) and Pyry (M).
+Finnish Ähtäri Zoo used to host two giant pandas named Lumi (F) and Pyry (M).
 They arrived in Finland 18 January 2018 and opened for public 17 February, after one month of quarantine.
 They were named after the snowstorm that prevailed at the time they arrived in Finland.
 Lumi means snow in Finnish, while Pyry is the equivalent of snowfall.
+In September 2024, it was announced that both giant pandas were to be returned to China.
+The pandas returned to China on November 23, 2024.